SMC8-G3/Generative-subsystem/README.md

 * Performance RNN model with low temperature configuration
 * Transformation module

-The transformation directory contains a MATLAB script requiring MIDI Toolbox.
+The transformation directory contains a MATLAB script requiring MIDI Toolbox, and a .mid file used in the script.